pirafrank/fpiracom/pages/resources/utilities.md

 #### Utilities

+- [gen_index.py](https://gist.github.com/pirafrank/970cbdb7542dab942da50cab408100d0) - Generate an `index.html` page with links to files in the same folder.
+Use case: access files in a folder (e.g. dir with PDFs files) from browser and avoid turning directory listing on in your webserver.
+Python 2.7.x required. (*)
 - [Download an entire website](https://gist.github.com/pirafrank/181360a3754abe79a5c8) - Short bash script.
 It uses wget. (*)
 - [Copy URL Bookmarklet](https://gist.github.com/pirafrank/5a4f6f56f3cf931ddf6b) - in Safari on Mac, copying the URL from the address bar can be tricky.
 This lets you quickly copy it with just 1 click and a CMD+C. It should work in other browsers, too.